davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 by restoring its host crustal rocks to their position prior to San Andreas transform offset.
-This places them outboard of the southern California batholith, the southern continuation of the Sierra Nevada batholith across the Garlock fault [@fig:context; @fig:reconstruction].
+This places them outboard of the southern California batholith, the southern continuation of the Sierra Nevada batholith across the Garlock fault [@fig:context].
-In this restored position, the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in the Mojave plateau [@Saleeby2003; @Barbeau2005; @Chapman2012].
-These deeply exhumed batholithic rocks share a common regional upper plate position above a polyphase low-angle fault system below which Franciscan-affinity, mainly metaclastic rocks were tectonically underplated in the Late Cretaceous [@Malin1995; @Barth2003; @Yan2005; @Ducea2009; @Chapman2010; @Chapman2012; @Chapman2016b].
+In this restored position, the crystalline nappes that constitute Salinia correlate to deeply exhumed Cretaceous arc plutonic rocks of the southernmost Sierra Nevada batholith and the northwestern zones of the southern California batholith, the latter widely exposed in the Mojave plateau [@Wood1997;
+@Saleeby2003; @Barbeau2005; @Chapman2012].
+These deeply exhumed batholithic
+rocks share a common regional upper plate position above a polyphase low-angle fault system below which Franciscan-affinity, mainly metaclastic rocks were tectonically underplated in the Late Cretaceous [@Malin1995; @Barth2003;
+@Yan2005; @Ducea2009; @Chapman2010; @Chapman2012; @Chapman2016b].
+These
-The underplated metaclastic rocks are exposed in a series of tectonic windows that are labeled as subduction channel schists in @fig:context.
-Detritus for the schist protoliths was derived from the upper plate batholithic belt, which was rapidly uplifted above a shallow flat segment of the greater Franciscan subduction megathrust system [@Barth2003; @Saleeby2007; @Chapman2013; @Chapman2016a].
+subduction channel schists are exposed in a series of tectonic windows [@fig:context] and tectonically encase blocks and nappes of Farallon-plate oceanic basement and sediments.
+The schist protoliths were derived from the upper plate batholithic belt, which was rapidly exhumed above a shallow flat segment of the Franciscan subduction megathrust system [@Barth2003;
-The underplated schists tectonically encase blocks and nappes of Farallon plate oceanic basement and sediments.
-The shallow flat subduction megathrust segment is attributed to the ephemeral buoyancy resulting from the subduction of the conjugate massif to the Shatsky Rise oceanic LIP [@Livaccari1981; @Sliter1984; @Saleeby2003], which is currently resolved in deep seismic tomographic images beneath the interior of North America [@Liu2010; @Sun2017].
-The tectonic position and structural attenuation of the Salinia nappes, as well as adjacent (restored for Neogene dextral faulting) deeply exhumed batholithic rocks, derives from both shallow subduction megathrust displacements and subsequent large magnitude trench-directed extensional faulting, correlated in time to the progress of the Shatsky conjugate deeper into the mantle beneath the North American plate [@Saleeby2003; @Liu2010; @Chapman2012].
+@Saleeby2007; @Chapman2013; @Chapman2016a].
+This "flat slab" is attributed to
+the ephemeral buoyancy resulting from the subduction of the conjugate massif to the Shatsky Rise oceanic igneous province [@Livaccari1981; @Sliter1984;
+@Saleeby2003], which is currently resolved in deep seismic tomographic images beneath the interior of North America [@Liu2010; @Sun2017].
+The Salinia nappes and adjacent (restored for Neogene dextral faulting) deeply exhumed batholithic rocks were displaced and structurally attenuated by both the shallow subduction megathrust and subsequent trench-directed extensional faulting, which occurred as the Shatsky conjugate moved deeper into the mantle beneath the North American plate [@Saleeby2003; @Liu2010; @Chapman2012].

 Shallow tectonic underplating of the subduction-channel schists directly beneath deep crustal large-volume batholithic rocks requires the prior